microsoft/Application-Insights-Workbooks/Documentation/Visualizations/LogCharts.md

 ![Image showing a log area chart for app requests in a workbook](../Images/LogChart-Area-Read.png)

 ## Adding a log chart
-1. Switch the workbook to edit more by clicking on the _Edit_ toolbar item.
+1. Switch the workbook to edit mode by clicking on the _Edit_ toolbar item.
 2. Use the _Add query_ link to add a log query control to the workbook.
 3. Select the query type as _Log_, resource type (e.g. Application Insights) and the resources to target.
 4. Use the Query editor to enter the KQL for your analysis (e.g. trend of requests)